The Complete Guide to Magnus-Effect Wind Turbines

 Pros

-• Stand up to violent hurricanes.
+• Resist violent hurricanes.

-• Enable simple, cost-effective sail fabrication.
+• Allow simple and cost-effective sail fabrication.

 Cons